-- have been told to self-isolate by NHS Test and Trace from 28 September
+- have been asked to self-isolate by NHS Test and Trace within the last 28 days

-- be receiving Universal Credit, Working Tax Credit, income-based Employment and Support Allowance, income-based Jobseeker’s Allowance, Income Support, Housing Benefit and/or Pension Credit.
+- be receiving the following benefits: Universal Credit, Working Tax Credit, income-based Employment and Support Allowance, income-based Jobseeker’s Allowance, Income Support, Housing Benefit and/or Pension Credit.

-There is also a payment for those who are working or self-employed and meet both the first two criteria but who do not get any benefits.
-To get this payment you must:
+There is also a discretionary payment for those who are working or self-employed and meet both the first two criteria but who do not get any benefits.
+To get this payment you must either:

 - be in receipt of Personal Independence Payment (PIP) or State Retirement Pension (SRP) or

 - have claimed (before self-isolating) one of the seven DWP benefits and are waiting on a decision or an appeal

-You cannot apply if you are quarantining after travelling abroad, unless you test positive during the period of quarantine.
+You cannot apply for either payment if you are quarantining after travelling abroad, unless you test positive during the period of quarantine.